About the GBPS

 A meeting at the Royal Philatelic Society

-During November 1955 notices appeared in philatelic magazines announcing that it was proposed to form a "Great Britain Specialist Society".
+During November 1955, notices appeared in the philatelic magazines, announcing that it was proposed to form a "Great Britain Specialist Society".
 The inaugural meeting held at the Royal Philatelic Society, London in December 1955 was well attended and 28 philatelists enrolled at that meeting.
 It was decided to adopt the name Great Britain Philatelic Society and the Society's council and officers were elected.

 In January 1956 the first formal meeting took place and on 14 January 1956, at the first Annual General Meeting held, the Society's Constitution was agreed, with Major K.M.
 Beaumont, FRPSL, elected President.
 From the start the Society has benefitted from the vision, endeavour and enthusiasm of many members.

-In December 1956 the Society began its publishing programme with the issue to all members of The GB Journal.
-This concentrates on reports of research and studies in depth, and is issued six times a year together with an accompanying GBPS Newsletter.
-This publication was launched in 1968 and carries society news, wants, queries and the opinions of members on a variety of subjects, and has grown into a substantial publication in its own right, averaging 32-36 pages.
+In December 1956 the Society began publishing with the issue to members of The GB Journal.
+It concentrates on reports of research and studies in depth, and is issued six times a year together with the separate GBPS Newsletter.
+This was launched in 1968 and carries society news, wants, queries and the opinions of members on a variety of subjects, and has grown into a substantial publication in its own right, averaging 32-36 pages.
 More recently, the GBPS website has been developed to provide the latest news and a wide range of information on aspects of GB philately.

 Members have the benefit of being able to contact consultants who specialise in many facets of GB philately, and are willing to help with their particular area of interest.